-In June 2017, Inbound Logistics magazine named The Northwest Seaport Alliance in its annual list of "Green 75" supply chain partners.
-This is the first year that the NWSA has been recognized for its environmental programs and commitment to sustainability.
+In June 2018, Inbound Logistics magazine named The Northwest Seaport Alliance in its annual list of "Green 75" supply chain partners.
+This is the second year that the NWSA has been recognized for its environmental programs and commitment to sustainability.
 Although this recognition is the first for the alliance, both the Port of Seattle and the Port of Tacoma have been recognized individually for several years.

-In August 2017, Logistics Management Magazine awarded The Northwest Seaport Alliance with a 2017 Quest for Quality award in the West Coast Port category.
-The NWSA ranked highest among U.S. West Coast ports in the magazine's annual readership survey of transportation providers.
+In August 2018, Logistics Management Magazine awarded The Northwest Seaport Alliance with a 2017 Quest for Quality award in the West Coast Port category.
+This is the second year that the NWSA has earned this award.
+The NWSA ranked second highest among U.S. West Coast ports in the magazine's annual readership survey of transportation providers.
 Ports were evaluated on ease of doing business, value, ocean carrier network, intermodal network and operations.
-The NWSA was one of only three West Coast ports to earn the honor this year.
+The NWSA was one of only four West Coast ports to earn the honor this year.